Keeping your dog safe around deer

 Deer, ticks and dogs

-Ticks love both deer and dogs.
+Ticks love both deer, dogs and people.
 Not only are ticks parasites, but they can also carry and pass on Lyme disease, a serious bacterial infection.
-If you walk your dog in areas with deer make sure you:

 - keep a close eye on your dog